 Our operations have an impact on the environment and society at a both a local and global level.
 Our biggest impact comes through the products we sell, their use and their disposal, but can also occur at any stage of our value chain.

-We are predominantly an own-brand retailer, branded goods are a very small proportion of what we sell – around one per cent of total lines across the store.
+We are predominantly an own-brand retailer, branded goods are a very small proportion of what we sell.
 Plan A applies to our own products, operations, customers, employees and our supply base, however it does not apply to the supply chains of branded goods.
 A number of these suppliers do have their own, well respected sustainability programmes, for example Unilever.
 We work closely with some of these companies, sharing best practice and advice, however ultimately they are responsible for the standards applied to their branded products.

 Working with others